-I sat down and listened, my heart in my throat, as Michael Barlowe finished and Dee Tavolaro began.
-What an incredibly proud moment it was to hear Dee speaking as an openly trans deputy.
+I sat down and listened, my heart in my throat, as Michael Barlowe finished and Dante Tavolaro began.
+What an incredibly proud moment it was to hear Dante speaking as an openly trans deputy.
 Heck, how amazing was it to even hear the word "transgender" spoken on the floor of the House of Deputies.
 I had run into someone from the diocese of Massachusetts earlier in the day, and when I told her that a trans-themed resolution had never come up before, she was genuinely surprised.
-Dee's testimony will be posted here in the coming days, but suffice it to say that he spoke of what a beacon of hope the Episcopal Church could be if it explicitly included transgender people the sentiment famously expressed by Presiding Bishop Edmund Browning that "there will be no outcasts in this church."
+Dante's testimony will be posted here in the coming days, but suffice it to say that he spoke of what a beacon of hope the Episcopal Church could be if it explicitly included transgender people the sentiment famously expressed by Presiding Bishop Edmund Browning that "there will be no outcasts in this church."

 Sarah Lawton then told a beautiful, poignant story of her sister, who is a transgender woman.
 I cannot express how moving this was, and I sincerely hope Sarah will let us post her testimony on the blog as well.